usubram/slack-quick-bots/README.md

 ## [Custom webhooks](https://github.com/usubram/slack-quick-bots-reference/blob/master/index.js#L139-L145)

 Supports setting up custom webhooks.
-Below configuration sets up a http server to serve webhook request.
-You should also add `webHook: true` at bot level config to make webhook available for bots.
+Below schema sets up a http server to serve webhook request.
+You should also add `webHook: true` at bot level schema to make webhook available for bots.
 Custom webhook can be used to trigger long running operation and at the completion of the operation the hookUrl can be used to notify the user who triggered the operation.

 ```javascript
 server: {